- Featured Courses

 China and Africa’s economic and diplomatic relations have developed rapidly in the last twenty years.
 Media stories depict China’s engagement as a new “scramble for Africa” reminiscent of the West’s colonial engagement with Africa in 20th century.
 What is the real story?
 What is China getting from its engagement with Africa?
 Even more important, what are the Africans getting from the relationship?
 Will it be transformative or a repeat of the Western colonial extractive experience?
 This course will provide students with a balanced and nuanced understanding of the China-in-Africa story.

-Georgetown University has received a $5 million gift to establish the Penner Family Chair in Asian Studies within the Edmund A. Walsh School of Foreign Service.
-This Chair, with a focus on US-China relations, will establish a place for a leading scholar in the broad area of politics, political economy, or business and will drive a set of critical courses, research, and policy dialogue.
+Georgetown University received a $5 million gift to establish the Penner Family Chair in Asian Studies in the Edmund A. Walsh School of Foreign Service.
+This Chair has allowed the School to search for a full-time faculty in the international relations or comparative politics of China.
+Examples of relevant areas of inquiry include Chinese foreign policy and security, political economy, domestic politics, and U.S.-China relations.
+The School is excited to establish a place for a leading scholar who will drive a set of critical courses, research, and policy dialogue.

 The Georgetown Initiative for U.S.-China Dialogue on Global Issues will advance the most critical international relationship in the twenty-first century.
 It will build on Georgetown’s core strengths – academic excellence, location in Washington, DC, and Catholic and Jesuit mission of service to the world – to create a platform for high-level dialogue among American and Chinese leaders from government, business, the academy, and society that acknowledges political and ideological divides while promoting mutual understanding and collaboration.
 Through public events, on-line forums, and publications, the Initiative will bring diverse US and Chinese perspectives to bear on critical global issues, including peace and security, business and trade, economic and social development, global health and humanitarian crises, and the environment.
 Three common themes will animate Initiative dialogue across these issues: history, institutions, and political values.
 Furthermore, the Initiative will be open to collaboration with centers and institutes based in China, the US, or other countries, in pursuit of its mission.